Does Annuitization Satisfy RMDs?

 | Annuitized IRA + other traditional IRAs | Annuitized contract satisfied; others calculated separately | You may aggregate non-annuitized IRAs but not typically with the annuitized contract |

 This structured view helps clarify the common confusion.
 The annuitized IRA satisfies its own requirement, but retirement planning rarely involves just one account.
-Proper coordination prevents unnecessary tax acceleration.
+Proper coordination prevents unnecessary tax acceleration — and in some cases, understanding the QLAC option can reduce near-term RMD burdens while deferring income to advanced ages when it may be most needed.

 Strategic Planning Considerations

 RMD planning should never be isolated from your overall retirement income strategy.
-Many retirees coordinate annuity income with Social Security timing, pension benefits, and portfolio withdrawals.
+Many retirees coordinate annuity income with Social Security timing, pension benefits, and portfolio withdrawals into a comprehensive income plan where each source serves a defined role.
 If your annuitized payments already exceed the required minimum, you may still owe RMDs on other accounts.
-If your payment stream is smaller than expected due to timing or partial annuitization, you may need supplemental withdrawals.
+If your payment stream is smaller than expected due to timing or partial annuitization, supplemental withdrawals from non-annuitized IRAs will be necessary.

-Another layer involves product selection.
-Some retirees prefer traditional fixed annuities for guaranteed growth before income begins, while others prefer fixed indexed annuities that offer upside potential with principal protection.
-If you are evaluating growth before annuitization, review fixed annuity rate comparisons and bonus annuity opportunities to determine whether accumulation or income optimization better fits your timeline.
+Finally, product selection before RMD age has long-term implications.
+Some retirees prefer traditional fixed annuities for guaranteed growth before income begins.
+Others prefer fixed indexed annuities that offer upside potential with principal protection.
+If you are evaluating accumulation before annuitization, our fixed annuity rate comparisons and bonus annuity opportunities help determine whether accumulation or income optimization better fits your remaining pre-RMD timeline.

 Coordinate Income and RMDs the Smart Way